Truncated factorized perverse sheaves on Sym(C): Preliminaries

-\begin{defn} A linear embedding $\varphi\in E_2(n)$ is said to be {vertically disjoint} if the projection to the imaginary axis of the image of $\varphi$ consists in exactly $n$ disjoint open intervals. \end{defn} Observe that if $\varphi$ is vertically disjoint, then $\varphi^\sigma$ is again vertically disjoint for any $\sigma\in \Sn$.
+\begin{defn} A linear embedding $\varphi\in E_2(n)$ is said to be {vertically disjoint} if the projection to the imaginary axis of the image of $\varphi$ is the union of exactly $n$ disjoint open intervals. \end{defn} If $\varphi$ is vertically disjoint, then $\varphi^\sigma$ is again vertically disjoint for any $\sigma\in \Sn$.